Plants and Animals

 Tradescantia bracteata Long-bracted spiderwort

-Medium-sized forb (40 cm) of dry prairies; leaves lanceolate with swollen clasping bases; flowers purple, clustered at the top of the stem, borne singly on hairy, dropping stalks; sepals green with dense glandular hairs.
+Medium-sized forb (40 cm) of sandy soils; leaves lanceolate with swollen clasping bases; flowers purple, clustered at the top of the stem, borne singly on hairy, dropping stalks; sepals green with dense glandular hairs.

 Status and Rank